Martin Savage (Irish republican): Lord French's car and the gun battle

 When the convoy appeared minutes later the attack commenced, forcing the target second car in the convoy to swerve off the road.
 However, unknown to the attackers Lord French was travelling in the first car, which managed to drive through the blockade.
 The occupants of the second car, part of Lord French's guard, returned fire.
 As the gun battle developed the third car of the convoy arrived on the other side of the cart, and its occupants began firing with rifles on the now exposed ambushing force.
 In the exchange of fire Breen was shot in the leg, and seconds later Savage fell mortally wounded after being hit by a bullet in the neck.
 He died in the arms of Breen and his last words to Breen were "I'm done, but carry on....".
 Tom Kehoe and the wounded Breen succeeded in carrying Savage's body from the road and back to Kelly’s Pub while the gun battle continued.
 Two Royal Irish Constabulary police officers and a driver were also wounded in the gun battle.
 At this point the British military, including some wounded, began to withdraw from the scene and continued on towards the Phoenix Park.
 Knowing British reinforcements would be on their way, the IRA unit itself dispersed to safe houses in the Dublin area.
 Breen was helped onto his bike by Paddy Daly who helped him to a safehouse in the Phibsboro' area, where he was medically treated to by the captain of the Dublin hurling team, Dr J.M.
 Ryan.

 The next morning, the Irish Independent published an article which described the attackers as "assassins" and included other such terms as "criminal folly", "outrage" and "murder."
 Taking these terms as an insult to their dead comrade, it was decided to attack the newspaper's offices.
 On Sunday, at 9pm, between twenty and thirty IRA men under the direction of Peadar Clancy entered the offices of the Independent where they proceeded to wreck its machinery of production.
-Despite this, with the assistance of the other Dublin newspapers, the Independent was able to appear the next day, and the owners were awarded £16,000 pounds in compensation.
+Despite this, with the assistance of the other Dublin newspapers, the Independent was able to appear the next day, and the owners were awarded £16,000 in compensation.
 According to Breen in his memoir, neither the Independent, nor any other Dublin newspaper, ever dared refer to the IRA as 'murderers or assassins' again.